cogentlabs/nlapi-experiments/README.md

 #### Good to go?

 Since the NL API is still in alpha, some breaking change may occur.
 In that case, some files under `ml-libs`.
-Anyway,
+Anyway, you should be able to click on the extension on Chrome, and say whatever you're looking for.
+Some email having attachment should be listed.

 ### APIs used
 - Google Natural Language API (alpha)
 - Google Web Speech API
 - Google Translate API
+- Google Gmail API